muzzley/alljoyn-muzzley-gateway-connector/README.md

 services/

        base_tcl/ (https://git.allseenalliance.org/gerrit/services/base_tcl.git)
                  (git checkout RB14.12b)

        base/ (https://git.allseenalliance.org/gerrit/services/base.git)
              (git checkout RB14.12b)

 ```

-4)  Open a command terminal and from under the **core/gwagent/cpp** directory, clone this repository.
+4)  Open a command terminal and from under the `core/gwagent/cpp` directory, clone this repository.

-5) Rename connetor folder for a more friendly name like "MuzzleyConnector", and open the SConscript file under the core/gwagent/cpp directory, and add the same folder name to the array **gateway_dirs**.
+5) Rename connector folder for a more friendly name like "MuzzleyConnector", and open the SConscript file under the `core/gwagent/cpp directory`, and add the same folder name to the array `gateway_dirs`.

-6) Export the following ambient variables to setup your x86/64 build environment.
+6) Export the following environment variables to setup your x86/64 build environment.

 ```
 export TARGET_OS="linux"